-Harvey Weinstein Faces New Sexual Assault Charges On Day 1 Of His Trial
+Weinstein Faces New Sexual Assault Charges On The First Day Of His Trial

 Prosecutors in Los Angeles announced on Monday that former Hollywood producer Harvey Weinstein has been charged with new sexual assault crimes.
 On the first day of his trial in New York City for similar charges, Weinstein was charged with the alleged rape and sexual assault of two women over a two-day period in February 2013 in California, per Los Angeles County District Attorney Jackie Lacey.
 Weinstein faces up to 28 years in state prison for those charges if convicted.